pfrazee/pfrazee.github.io/_posts/2017-11-06-secure-ledgers-dont-require-proof-of-work.md

 As Bitcoin, Ethereum, and other blockchain-based systems have gained popularity, there's been a push in the decentralized Web space to use blockchains as a hammer for every nail: databases, user identity, key distribution, and even basic hosting.

-I think this is *almost* a great idea!
+I think this is almost a great idea.
 But, we're not evaluating the cost of proof-of-work properly, and we need to consider whether we need it at all.

 <br>